Here are some frequently asked questions about effective team work. We’ll be adding more as they arise…

 How often should we meet?

-It depends on the project.
+It depends on the team project.
 Meeting weekly for an hour is a good way to time manage and ensure progress, supported by online communication and collaboration.
-Occasionally meet for longer, for example when agreeing roles and tasks at the beginning of a project, when sharing research and when getting ready to do a group presentation and to hand in work.
+Occasionally meet for longer, for example when agreeing roles and tasks at the beginning of a project, when sharing research and when getting ready to do a team presentation and to hand in work.
 It can be good to start or end with lunch together to be more informal as a group.
 Ensure your meetings are well chaired and also time kept with a clear agenda.
 Agree who is doing what and the time scales.

 There is bullying in our group.
 Or name-calling.
 What should we do?

-Set some ground rules or a group contract right from the start and agree what will happen if unacceptable behaviours arise.
+Set some ground rules right from the start and agree what will happen if unacceptable behaviours arise.
 Bullying is not acceptable to universities, course managers or employers under any circumstances.
 Be clear with the bully or teaser that their behaviour is unacceptable.
 Name the behaviour clearly to them, offering them objective feedback.
 But be safe.
 Let another group member know what is happening and how you are feeling and be prepared to make a formal complaint.

 Our group always seem to be panicking.
 Why is that?

 It is usually down to poor time management and not meeting enough face to face to track progress.
 Don’t leave things until the last minute.
-Meet very quickly after a project is set and set up a time plan, with clear team roles, milestones and consequences of group members not meeting their promises.
-The group may need a cleare project plan!
+Meet very quickly after a team project is set and set up a time plan, with clear team roles, milestones and consequences of group members not meeting their promises.
+The group may need a clearer project plan!